Nationwide, more than 2.6 million grandparents are raising grandchildren.

 - If you are still working, ask your employer for any programs that may offer assistance to you.
-The company might offer flexible hours or to work longer days in order to work less days.
+The company might offer flexible hours or to work longer days in order to work fewer days.

-- Eating properly will keep you energized and keep you on track for good health as well providing a good example for your grandchild.
+- Eating properly will keep you energized and keep you on track for good health as well as providing a good example for your grandchild.

 - Ask for help.
-Make a list small and large ways family and friends can support you.
+Make a list of small and large ways family and friends can support you.

 - Have a “family conference” of close and extended family members.
 Share how your life and other family members are changing.

 - Let your friends know how you would still like to see them, but you might need to plan ahead.

 - Utilize after school programs, summer break camps, or babysitters to take a break for yourself.
 A break will help your mood and give you the opportunity to participate in activities you enjoy and maintain friendships.

 - Seek out a support group for grandparents.